Bit Blasting Probabilistic Programs: : A Probabilistic Programming System

 \textit{Example.} Consider a discrete uniform distribution \(U_4\) over the integers $\{0, 1, 2, 3\}$ represented using two bits, $(X_2, X_1)$.
-The direct way of calculating the expectation and variance of this uniform distribution requires inferring the probability of all the integers in the domain as follows:

-But using Propositions~\ref{expectation} and~\ref{variance}, the expectation and variance can instead be calculated from the probabilities of the individual bits.
+The direct way of calculating the expectation and variance of this uniform distribution requires inferring the probability of all the integers in the domain.
+But Theorems~\ref{expectation} and~\ref{variance} allow us to compute these quantities by using only the probabilities of the individual bits.

 Figure~\ref{figure9} empirically shows the performance benefits in computing expectation and variance of a distribution as we increase the number of bits in bit blasting a standard normal distribution.